National Endowment for the Arts: Grantmaking

 The NEA provides grants in the categories of arts projects, national initiatives, and partnership agreements.
 Grants for arts projects support exemplary projects for artist communities, arts education, dance, design, folk and traditional arts, literature, local arts agencies, media arts, museums, music, musical theater, opera, presenting (including multidisciplinary art forms), theater, and visual arts.

-The NEA also grants individual fellowships in literature to creative writers and translators of exceptional talent in the areas of prose and poetry.
+The NEA also granted individual fellowships in literature to creative writers and translators of exceptional talent in the areas of prose and poetry, however the Trump administration cancelled those fellowships in August 2025.

 The NEA offers partnerships for state, regional, federal, international activities, and design.
 The state arts agencies and regional arts organizations are the NEA's primary partners in serving the American people through the arts.
 Forty percent of all NEA funding goes to the state arts agencies and regional arts organizations.
 Additionally, the NEA awards three Lifetime Honors: NEA National Heritage Fellowships to master folk and traditional artists, NEA Jazz Masters Fellowships to jazz musicians and advocates, and NEA Opera Honors to individuals who have made extraordinary contributions to opera in the United States.
 The NEA also manages the National Medal of Arts, awarded annually by the President.